The Sword and the Sorcerer: Plot

-King Titus Cromwell and his men land on Tomb Island in search of Xusia of Delos, a long-dead sorcerer who may help overthrow Cromwell's rival, King Richard, whose land of Ehdan is the richest in the world.
+King Titus Cromwell of Aragon lands with his men on Tomb Island.
+They have come in search of Xusia of Delos, a long-dead sorcerer who may help overthrow Cromwell's rival, King Richard of Ehdan, the richest kingdom in the known world.
 Using one of Xusia's worshipers to awaken him, Cromwell convinces Xusia to join his cause.
 With the sorcerer's black magic at his command, Cromwell easily lays waste to Richard's formidable army.

-Fearing the sorcerer could turn against him, Cromwell stabs Xusia with a dagger and chases him off a cliff.
+Fearing the sorcerer might turn against him, Cromwell stabs Xusia and throws him off a cliff.

-With only one army left to defend the city, Richard prepares to lead the last-ditch charge against Cromwell.
-He orders his family to evacuate to the river, and entrusts his youngest son Talon with his triple-bladed projectile sword, instructing the boy to avenge his death should it occur.
+As Richard prepares to lead a last-ditch charge against Cromwell, he orders his family to evacuate, entrusting his youngest son Talon with his triple-bladed projectile sword.
+He instructs Talon to avenge his death should it occur.

-While searching the battlefield, Talon comes across Mogullen, his father's closest adviser.
-Gravely wounded, the old soldier confirms the battle is lost.
+Searching the battlefield for survivors, Talon comes across his father's cousin, Lord Mogullen, who confirms the battle is lost.
 Talon spies his father in the distance, just seconds before his execution.
-Enraged, Talon wants to claim his revenge, but Mogullen warns him that Cromwell will head to the river to intercept the queen.
-Talon desperately races to the river on horseback, but is too late to prevent his mother's death at Cromwell's hands.
+Enraged, Talon wants to claim his revenge; Mogullen, however, warns him that Cromwell will intercept the queen at the river.
+Talon desperately races to the river on horseback, but is too late to prevent the deaths of his brother Henry and their mother at Cromwell's hands.
 After narrowly surviving an ambush, Talon manages to evade capture and flee the kingdom.

-Eleven years later, Talon returns as a seasoned warrior seeking to avenge his family, even as Xusia vows to repay Cromwell for his treachery.
-In the city of Ehdan, a rebellion has begun under Prince Mikah, son of Richard's closest adviser, whom many believe to be the rightful heir to the throne.
-After confirming the final plans with Machelli, Cromwell's war chancellor, Mikah relays the news to his sister Alana, but Cromwell suddenly bursts into their hideout and a battle ensues.
+Eleven years later, Cromwell has expanded his empire to include several neighboring kingdoms, and Talon is now a seasoned mercenary seeking to avenge his family.
+Elsewhere, the surviving Xusia also vows to repay Cromwell for his treachery.
+In the kingdom of Ehdan, a rebellion has begun under Mogullen's son Mikah, viewed by many to be the rightful heir.
+After meeting in secret with Machelli, Cromwell's war chancellor, Mikah rendezvous with his sister Alana to discuss their plans, but Machelli betrays him to Cromwell who suddenly bursts into their hideout and captures Mikah after a brief struggle.